Laboratory Safety Manual

 C. Medications and Fluids

-3. IV fluids with expired dates may be used for practice and demonstration unless obviously contaminated.
-These fluids are not for internal or actual use but for practice with manikins only.
+3. IV fluids with expired dates may be used for practice and demonstration only.

 D. Needle Safety

-1. The Lab Coordinator will annually review and document the needles and syringes the nursing department is using, why these devices were chosen, and the safety features of the devices.
+1. The Lab Coordinator will annually review and document the needles and syringes we are using, why we chose these devices, and the safety features of the devices.
 The Lab Coordinator will send this information to the Director of Environmental Health and Safety of the colleges.

 E. Electrical Safety